liveview-native/live_view_native/guides/ex_doc_notebooks/stylesheets.md

             .frame(height: 100, width: 100)
 ```

-In LiveView Native, we define `~SHEET` sigil stylesheets that organize modifers by classes similar to how we use CSS to style elements on the web.
-These classes use an Elixir-oriented DSL (Domain Specific Language).
+In LiveView Native, we use `~SHEET` sigil stylesheets to organize modifers by classes using an Elixir-oriented DSL similar to CSS for styling web elements.

-Here's the same modifiers above grouped into a `"color-red"` class in a LiveView Native Stylesheet:
+Here's the same `foregroundStyle` and `frame` modifiers grouped into a "color-red" class in a stylesheet:

 <!-- livebook:{"force_markdown":true} -->